-A production schedule must be dynamic in the sense that it is capable of adapting to the inevitable changes that may occur throughout the production process.
+A production schedule must be dynamic in the sense that it is able to adapt to the inevitable changes that may occur throughout the production process.
 It is important to understand that the initial planning is not necessarily definitive, and that it is often necessary to modify certain elements along the way.

-Here are just a few of the advantages of dynamic production planning.
+Here are some of the advantages of dynamic production schedule:

-A dynamic production schedule can be modified to adapt to unforeseen changes, such as delivery delays, technical problems or changes to the turning schedule.
+A dynamic production schedule can be modified to adapt to unforeseen changes, such as delivery delays, technical problems or changes to the turning plan.
 This flexibility helps avoid production stoppages and delays.